vipintom/reposcribe/README.md

 ## Features

-- **Automatic Generation**: Creates a `PROJECT_STRUCTURE.md` file in your project root the moment it's activated.
+- **User-Controlled Generation**: For new projects, RepoScribe starts paused, giving you full control over when to generate the initial snapshot.
+- **Persistent State**: Remembers its "paused" or "running" state for each project across VS Code sessions.
-- **Real-Time Updates**: Watches your workspace for file changes and automatically updates the snapshot.
+- **Real-Time Updates**: Once active, it watches your workspace for file changes and automatically updates the snapshot.
 - **Intelligent & Performant**: Uses a smart watcher that pre-filters events, ignoring files in your `.gitignore` and `exclude` config to prevent unnecessary work and save system resources.
 - **Smart Debouncing**: Bundles rapid file changes into a single update to minimize performance impact.
 - **`.gitignore` Aware**: Natively respects your project's `.gitignore` rules.